 + Suzanne Philips

 Dr. Suzanne Phillips is the chair of the Earth and Biological Sciences Department at Loma Linda University.
 She previously served as chair and professor in the Biology Department at Southwestern Adventist University (Texas) for nine years.
-She attended Sunnydale Academy in Missouri, then Union College where she received a BS in Biology.
+She attended Sunnydale Academy in Missouri for high school, then Union College where she received a BS in Biology in 1998.
 She graduated from Loma Linda University’s Microbiology & Molecular Genetics Department with a Ph.D. in 2003.
-She serves on the board of the Faith & Science Council and the Geoscience Research Institute.
-Her interests include bacterial signaling pathways, geology, and sharing the Good News with the world.
-She and her husband, David, have just moved to the mountains in California with their two children, Anna and Shane.
+She serves on the Faith & Science Council and the Geoscience Research Institute’s board, GRICO.
+Her interests include bacterial signaling pathways, geology, and sharing the gospel.
+She and her husband, David, live in the mountains of southern California above Loma Linda University with their two children, Anna and Shane.

 + Marcus Ross

-Dr. Marcus Ross, Ph.D. is an Associate Professor Geology at Liberty University and the Assistant Director at the Center for Creation Studies.
+Dr. Marcus Ross, Ph.D. is Professor Geology and Director at the Center for Creation Studies at Liberty University.
 Marcus has loved paleontology (especially dinosaurs) since he was a kid growing up in Rhode Island.
 He has continued pursuing this passion, currently researching about a group of extinct marine reptiles called mosasaurs.
 He is greatly interested in issues surrounding the creation-evolution controversy and the intersection of geology with the Biblical events of creation and Noah's Flood.
 He and his wife Corinna live in Lynchburg, Virginia.

 + Thomas Shepherd

-Dr. Tom Shepherd, PhD, DrPH is Professor of New Testament Interpretation at the Andrews University Theological Seminary and is Director of the PhD in Religion and ThD programs.
+Tom Shepherd, PhD, DrPH is Professor of New Testament Interpretation at the Andrews University Theological Seminary and is Director of the PhD in Religion and ThD programs.
 He has been a member of the General Conference Biblical Research Institute Committee and the Faith and Science Council since 2005.
 His interest in the subject of Creation goes back to his childhood when his father taught him and his brothers astronomy along with family discussions of geology and other sciences.
 Dr. Shepherd holds degrees in both science and religion and appreciates the perspectives that scholars from both areas bring to the discussion of our Creator’s handiwork.
 Dr. Shepherd is married to his best friend, Sherry Shepherd, M.D.
-On September 8, 2014 they will celebrate 40 years of marriage.
-They have two grown children (Amy and Jonathan), and five grandchildren (Malachi, Nadia, Isaiah, Nathaniel and Samantha).
-Dr. Shepherd enjoys walking every day and is the cellist in the Seminary String Quartet.
-He speaks English, Portuguese and Spanish and is head elder of the Eau Claire Seventh- day Adventist Church.
+They have been married for 42 years.
+They have two grown children (Amy and Jonathan), and six grandchildren (Malachi, Nadia, Isaiah, Nathaniel, Samantha and Alexandra).
+Dr. Shepherd enjoys walking every day and is the cellist in the Hope Piano Trio at the SDA Theological Seminary.
+He speaks English, Portuguese and Spanish and is Sabbath School Superintendent of the Eau Claire Seventh- day Adventist Church.

 + Keith Snyder